 Do you nibble around the edges first?
-Do you swallow it quickly in two big bites?
+Do you gulp it quickly in two bites?
 If you can tell me in vivid detail how you eat Reese’s Peanut Butter Cups, then these luscious chocolate–peanut butter pudding cups are especially for you.
 Made with half-and-half, a double dose of chocolate, and a dollop of creamy peanut butter, the flavor is intense and continues to blossom as it chills in the refrigerator.
 Rich and thick enough to stand your spoon in, these chocolate–peanut butter cups are best eaten in small doses.
-For a softer texture, make the pudding with whole milk instead of half-and-half.
-Both methods produce a delicious result.–Jill O’Connor
+For a softer texture, make the pudding with whole milk instead of half-and-half.–Jill O’Connor

 - Quick Glance